 According to the Harvard Business Review, authenticity has become the gold standard in leadership.
 And the good news is that virtually anyone can successfully fake it ‘til they make it.
 If you’re wondering how authentic leadership theory works, and how it stacks up against other methods, here are your answers.
 Keep reading to discover the key components of authenticity, the benefits of this style, and whether or not it’s right for your unique team.

 What is authentic leadership theory?

 Authentic leadership theory is a set of qualities, values, and skills someone should possess if they want to be an effective project manager, business director, or team leader.
 If someone is an authentic leader, they’re known for being down to earth, genuine, and an all-around “good” person.
 Although being “good” is subjective, in terms of being in charge of a group or a project, there are a certain set of behaviors outlined in the authentic leadership theory that makes it tangible.

-Long story short: Authentic leadership theory defines the top most desirable qualities a leader can have as actionable behaviors anyone can develop over time.
+Long story short: Authentic leadership theory defines the top most desirable qualities a successful leader can have and breaks these down into actionable behaviors anyone can develop over time.